LiorZ/hdac8_thesis/thesis.rst

 ..

-	Looking at the results we see that selecting an anchor that favors an axis that aligns with the vector formed by the acetylated lysine sidechain , that goes into the pocket (see Figure :ref:`constraints`), works best.
+	Looking at the results we see that selecting an anchor that favors an axis that aligns with the vector formed by the acetylated lysine sidechain, that goes into the pocket (see Figure :ref:`constraintsfigure` ), works best.
+Figure :ref:`constraintsfigure` shows an example of 2 of the axes (from simulation 13 and 15) we used in our calibration.

 ..
-ORA: the connection between the figure and the table is not clear at all: you need to label the atoms and explain the arrows, and explain to what "366" for example corresponds.]
+(DONE) ORA: the connection between the figure and the table is not clear at all: you need to label the atoms and explain the arrows, and explain to what "366" for example corresponds.
-..

 .. figure:: images/anchor_arrows.png
 	:scale: 30 %

-	:label:`constraints_figure` The main axes we tested in the calibration process.
-One, rotating the peptide around the Lysine residue, the other approx. around the vector that is formed by the linear conformation of the peptide. **K3** is the acetylated lysine which is located in the 3rd position from the N-terminal, **X4** is the 4th amino acids that is variable for each peptide, as described earlier.
+	:label:`constraintsfigure` An illustration of 2 axes we used to sample rigid body movements. **A** (simulation 15) - rotating the peptide around the Lysine residue, the other approx. around the vector that is formed by the linear conformation of the peptide. **B** (simulation 13) - the axis that is formed by default (by selecting the vector that connects the closest c-alphas to center of mass of the peptide and the recetptor). **PDB**: 2v5w with its original substrate.

-..

 Constraints
 ............